pbarwell/CBHS-Robotics-CRASSAS-V5/README.md

 ---

-## What is CRASSAS?
+## What is CRASAS?

-CRASSAS is an automated intelligence pipeline for VEX V5 competitive teams.
+CRASAS is an automated intelligence pipeline for VEX V5 competitive teams.
 It searches YouTube for recent competition footage, uses Google Gemini to analyse robot designs from the actual videos, and produces a structured markdown report covering mechanism trends, autonomous strategies, and competitive meta shifts.

 As far as the author is aware, this is the first publicly released AI-powered competitive scouting system built specifically for VEX V5.